mwiecksosa/auxiliary_indicators/README.md

-Link to paper on arXiv
+PDF file has a preliminary version of the paper.

+Paper will be on arXiv in a week or so.